Police-Data-Accessibility-Project/meta/DESIGN-PRINCIPLES.md

 ## Type Hinting

 - Type hints are necessary for all but the most trivial of functions (and often recommended even then).
+- If a function *does not* return anything, `-> None` should be provided as a type hint.
+The absence of a type hint makes it ambiguous whether it returns nothing or someone simply forgot to type hint.

 ## Inheritance